zhou-lab/Spatial-DMT-2024/README.md

 (5)`star_solo`: Aligns reads to a reference genome (mm10) using STAR.

-For methylation: Change the config ID to the data ID number
+For methylation: Change the config ID to the data ID number.

 To obtain CG levels: `runSnakemake --config ID=SpMETSLE17DM ref=mm10 --snakefile /mnt/isilon/zhoulab/labpipelines/Snakefiles/20230602_SpatialMethSeq.smk feature_mean_all `